 - I should have bought more units when the markets ‘crashed’.
 I separated value from price; when markets crash, usually the price not value drops thus buying more means I buy value stocks in the fund at lower unit prices.

-- Naira cost averaging is buying every month a great investment whatever happens to price.
+- Naira cost averaging is buying every month a great investment whatever happens to the price.

 Amazing breakdown.
 What would you describe as your big investment goal with mutual funds?

 My big investment goal is saving for retirement.
 I want to grow my passive income.
 Retirement is not an age, it’s when your passive income exceeds your necessary expenses.
-Mutual funds are a means to take my active income and convert to passive income.
+Mutual funds are a means to take my active income and convert it to passive income.
 Passive income is money earned with little or no effort.
-Check out this video to see how it helps with financial independence.

 Sounds like a goal everyone should have.
 We love it!
 What is your investing strategy for mutual funds?